-Goal 2, E1: Review and incorporate changes as appropriate to state and local regulations, industry practices for buildings, and land use and design elements to identify opportunities to accelerate the adoption of cooling strategies for both indoor and outdoor environment.
+Review and incorporate changes as appropriate to state and local regulations, industry practices for buildings, and land use and design elements to identify opportunities to accelerate the adoption of cooling strategies for both indoor and outdoor environments.

 - To incorporate best practice into revision of residential and commercial building standards and codes, and to ensure thermal comfort and healthful indoor air quality, the 2019 Building Code included new requirements for ventilation and indoor air quality.
 There are also optional requirements for mechanical ventilation for indoor air quality.
-This action was called for in the 2013 Report and implementation is complete. - The Department of Public Health staff plans to collaborate with external partners and State agencies to develop recommendations for how the State building codes could be updated during the 2025 building codes update cycle, and work with the Building Standards Commission and other State administering agencies to ensure climate adaptation and resilience measures are incorporated.

-- The Office of Planning and Research provides technical assistance to local governments to support Senate Bill 379 (Jackson, 2015) implementation, which requires cities and counties to update their safety elements to address climate adaptation and resiliency strategies applicable to their jurisdiction.
-This action was called for in the 2013 Report and implementation is ongoing. - The 2013 Report called for an update to California's Green Building Standards in CA Building Code (Title 24, Part 11) to include measures that should be required in the future to mitigate the health risks of extreme heat events in the built environment by incorporating consideration of health impacts as part of the process.
+This action was called for in the 2013 Report and implementation is complete. - The Department of Public Health staff plans to collaborate with external partners and state agencies to develop recommendations for how the state building codes could be updated during the 2025 building codes update cycle, and work with the Building Standards Commission and other state administering agencies to ensure climate adaptation and resilience measures are incorporated. - The Governor's Office of Planning and Research provides technical assistance to local governments to support Senate Bill 379 (Jackson, 2015) implementation, which requires cities and counties to update their safety elements to address climate adaptation and resiliency strategies applicable to their jurisdiction.
+This action was called for in the 2013 Report and implementation is ongoing. - The 2013 Report called for an update to the California Green Building Standards Code, Title 24 of the California Code of Regulations (CALGreen) to include measures that mitigate the health risks of extreme heat events in the built environment by incorporating consideration of health impacts.
 While heat mitigation strategies have been included as optional "reach codes" in the Building Code, health impact measures have not been listed as requirements, therefore this implementation has not been completed.

-Goal 2, E2: Review and improve access to and use of air conditioning and other indoor cooling strategies and address obstacles to the use of air conditioning, especially for vulnerable populations.
+Review and improve access to and use of air conditioning and other indoor cooling strategies, including passive cooling techniques and other alternate methods that are energy efficient, low-cost, and do not rely on high global warming potential refrigerants.
+Address obstacles to the use of air conditioning and other cooling strategies for vulnerable populations.